Jesus: Agony in the Garden, betrayal, and arrest

 In the Synoptics, Jesus and his disciples go to the garden Gethsemane, where Jesus prays to be spared his coming ordeal.
 Then Judas comes with an armed mob, sent by the chief priests, scribes and elders.
 He kisses Jesus to identify him to the crowd, which then arrests Jesus.
 In an attempt to stop them, an unnamed disciple of Jesus uses a sword to cut off the ear of a man in the crowd.
-After Jesus' arrest, his disciples go into hiding, and Peter, when questioned, thrice denies knowing Jesus.
-After the third denial, Peter hears the rooster crow and recalls Jesus' prediction about his denial.
+After Jesus's arrest, his disciples go into hiding, and Peter, when questioned, thrice denies knowing Jesus.
+After the third denial, Peter hears the cock crow and recalls Jesus's prediction about his denial.
 Peter then weeps bitterly.

 In John 18:1–11, Jesus does not pray to be spared his crucifixion, as the gospel portrays him as scarcely touched by such human weakness.
 The people who arrest him are Roman soldiers and Temple guards.
 Instead of being betrayed by a kiss, Jesus proclaims his identity, and when he does, the soldiers and officers fall to the ground.
 The gospel identifies Peter as the disciple who used the sword, and Jesus rebukes him for it.

 Trials by the Sanhedrin, Herod, and Pilate

 After his arrest, Jesus is taken late at night to the private residence of the high priest, Caiaphas, who had been installed by Pilate's predecessor, the Roman procurator Valerius Gratus.
-The Sanhedrin was a Jewish judicial body, The gospel accounts differ on the details of the trials.
-In Matthew 26:57, Mark 14:53 and Luke 22:54, Jesus is taken to the house of the high priest, Caiaphas, where he is mocked and beaten that night.
+The Sanhedrin was a Jewish judicial body.
+The gospel accounts differ on the details of the trials.
+In Matthew 26:57, Mark 14:53, and Luke 22:54, Jesus is taken to the house of the high priest, Caiaphas, where he is mocked and beaten that night.
 Early the next morning, the chief priests and scribes lead Jesus away into their council.
 John 18:12–14 states that Jesus is first taken to Annas, Caiaphas's father-in-law, and then to the high priest.

-During the trials Jesus speaks very little, mounts no defense, and gives very infrequent and indirect answers to the priests' questions, prompting an officer to slap him.
-In Matthew 26:62, Jesus' unresponsiveness leads Caiaphas to ask him, "Have you no answer?"
-In Mark 14:61 the high priest then asks Jesus, "Are you the Messiah, the Son of the Blessed One?"
+During the trials Jesus speaks very little, mounts no defence, and gives very infrequent and indirect answers to the priests' questions, prompting an officer to slap him.
+In Matthew 26:62, Jesus's unresponsiveness leads Caiaphas to ask him, "Have you no answer?".
+In Mark 14:61, the high priest then asks Jesus, "Are you the Messiah, the Son of the Blessed One?".
 Jesus replies, "I am", and then predicts the coming of the Son of Man.
 This provokes Caiaphas to tear his own robe in anger and to accuse Jesus of blasphemy.
-In Matthew and Luke, Jesus' answer is more ambiguous: in Matthew 26:64 he responds, "You have said so", and in Luke 22:70 he says, "You say that I am".
+In Matthew and Luke, Jesus's answer is more ambiguous: in Matthew 26:64, he responds, "You have said so", and in Luke 22:70 he says, "You say that I am."